 There are three medications approved by the FDA to treat fibromyalgia syndrome.
 Lyrica, Cymbalta, and Savella.
 Plus there are many other medications that are used to treat fibromyalgia symptoms.
 These may include pain medications, muscle relaxers, sleeping pills, and antidepressants.
 Sometimes medications are not effective.
 They may not provide enough relief, or side effects may outweigh the benefits.

-A multidisciplinary approach that uses medication, alternative remedies and lifestyle strategies seems to work best to treat fibromyalgia symptoms.
+A multidisciplinary approach that uses medication, alternative remedies and lifestyle strategies seem to work best to treat fibromyalgia symptoms.
 Exercise, diet changes, herbal supplements, and other alternative options often provide better relief than medication.

 Treatment depends on the individual and their particular symptoms.
 What works for me, may not work for you.
 So, if something doesn’t work, don’t give up!
 Continue to try different treatment options until you find one that’s right for you.